SUM Cells in Excel (Table of Contents)

 We are just half done, and now we want to obtain total sales for each of the years.
 For this, we implemented the function, as can be seen in the below screenshot.
 Here, one fact must be noted carefully.
 As we can see, the Year label is also a number, so while performing sum operation for summing across cells in the range, ensure that cell with year value is not selected, or else we shall end up obtaining incorrect results.
 Such scenarios are prone to this common blunder when obtaining sums through shortcuts.

 As described in the preceding section, we implemented the SUM function and successfully obtained the results, as can be seen in the following screenshot.

 Once all the totals have been obtained, we should check if the results are correct.
 One of the ways to do this is to select the range that we intend to sum.
 Excel gives Average, Count, and Sum details for the selected range in the status bar.
 Validate the requisite figures by cross-checking.
 As can be seen in the following screenshot, the sum of numbers in the selected cells matches the sum figure in the status bar.

 Things to Remember

-- Sometimes, SUM may return error.
+- Sometimes, SUM may return an error.
 These errors must be handled appropriately using suitable functionalities provided by Excel.

 This is a guide to SUM Cells in Excel.
-Here we discuss How to SUM Cells in Excel along with practical examples and downloadable excel template.
+Here we discuss How to SUM Cells in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –